7 Nights 8 Days Incredible Bhutan Tour

 Best TimeThroughout the Year

-Feel the religious and natural spirit of the kingdom in this 7-night and 8-day Incredible Bhutan tour.
-Explore the rich culture, stunning valleys, and religious monasteries of Thimphu, Gangtey, Punakha, and Paro.
+7 nights 8 days Incredible Bhutan tour lets you feel the religious and natural spirit of the kingdom.
+You will explore the rich culture, stunning valleys, and religious monasteries of Thimphu, Gangtey, Punakha, and Paro.
 In the pristine Himalayan setting, each destination offers something different, from the peaceful scenery to the historical architecture.

 Begin your 7-night/8-day Bhutan tour in Thimphu, the capital of Bhutan, situated at an altitude of 2,334 meters.
 The city is a fine blend of tradition and modernity.
 Visit the imposing Tashichho Dzong, the administrative headquarters of Bhutan.